Yuss76A/the-discussion-blog/README.md

 Username: A field for the user to enter their username, styled with a soft white background for easy readability.
 Password: A field for entering the password, also featuring a soft white design to maintain consistency.

-* Login Button: A prominent button labeled "Log In," styled in a blue-purple color, allowing users to submit their credentials and access their accounts seamlessly.
+* A prominent button labeled "Log In," styled in a blue that matches the navbar and footer, allowing users to submit their credentials and access their accounts seamlessly.

 * Sign-Up Prompt: Below the login form, there's a friendly reminder for users who do not have an account, prompting them to "Sign Up" if they need to create a new one.